tawi1/DotsTrafficCity/docs/source/roadSegment.rst

 Road Segment
 ~~~~~~~~~~~~

-Component to connect with other road segments.
+Component for connection to other road segments.

 	.. image:: /images/road/roadSegment/RoadSegment.png